About Field Directors

 Missionary Field Directors provide essential support in various areas to our missionaries and the projects they lead.

-MISSIONARIES DEAL WITH A LOT.
-Disruptions to communication systems, civil unrest, rogue military elements, political violence, checking the roads for bandits before a trip, malaria, dysentery, working in areas with resistant religions, communication in a strange language, loneliness, fatigue, disappointment and severe challenges to one’s altruism and sense of innocence are everyday occurrences.
+Missionaries deal with a lot.
+For most, disruptions to communication systems, civil unrest, rogue military elements, political violence, checking the roads for bandits before a trip, malaria, dysentery, working in areas with resistant religions, communication in a strange language, loneliness, fatigue, disappointment and severe challenges to one’s altruism and sense of innocence are everyday occurrences.

-• Finalize annual budgets for missionaries
+• Finalizing annual budgets for missionaries

-• Answer missionary questions
+• Answering missionary questions

-• Communicate policy to missionaries
+• Communicating policy to missionaries